wwkimball/wwkimball-dovecot/README.md

 ## Limitations

-Please refer to the _operatingsystem_support_ section of [metadata.json](metadata.json) for OS compatibility.
-Should you find that this module runs just fine on an operating system or version not listed, feel free to add it to the list via a Pull Request!
+Please refer to the *operatingsystem_support* section of [metadata.json](metadata.json) for OS compatibility.
+This is not an exhaustive list.
+You will very likely find that this module runs just fine on other operating system and version combinations, given the proper inputs.

 ## Development